 How Is Composite Bonding Performed?

 Unless you are having a cavity filled, preparation is surprisingly minimal, and anesthesia is not needed.
-First, Dr. Austin or Dr. Galloway will choose the shade that best matches your teeth or, in the case of cosmetic bonding, the new shade you want to obtain.
+First, Dr. Galloway or Dr. Galloway will choose the shade that best matches your teeth or, in the case of cosmetic bonding, the new shade you want to obtain.
 Next, your tooth will be roughened, followed by a thorough coating with a conditioning liquid that helps the bonding material adhere.

 When your tooth is ready, one of the doctors at Family Dental Care of Bellevue will apply the bonding resin.
 It is carefully shaped and molded, and then hardened with an ultraviolet light or a laser.
 After the resin hardens, final trimming and shaping is done.
 The last step is to polish the bonding material to match the sheen on the rest of the tooth.

 In most cases, composite bonding takes less than an hour from start to finish.
 If your tooth is badly decayed or you need composite bonding on several teeth, it could take longer.
 In some cases, treatment might need to be spread over a few appointments to ensure the best results.
-Dr. Austin or Dr. Galloway will advise you of the total length of treatment before beginning.
+Dr. Galloway or Dr. Galloway will advise you of the total length of treatment before beginning.

 Differences Between Composite Bonding and Veneers

 Porcelain veneers are the best-known solution for imperfect teeth.
 They are durable, extremely natural-looking, and resistant to staining.
 However, they cannot be repaired.
 They must be fabricated in an off-site dental lab, making it impossible to accomplish the treatment in a single appointment.
 The doctors at Family Dental Care of Bellevue will review both options with you, enabling you to make an informed decision.

 Composite bonding has quite a few advantages, but it is not the best choice for everyone.
 Below are the major advantages and disadvantages of composite bonding: